jkiddo/gmusic.api/README.md

 The api currently only implement read methods (get and retrieval) but more methods could be implemented in time either by me or you:)

-This project is licensed under GNU GPL, Version 3.
+This project is dual licensed under GNU GPL, Version 3 and MIT.

 Copyright 2012
 [Jens Kristian Villadsen] (http://www.genuswillehadus.net).